akeneo/pim-api-docs/content/guides/dam-connection/synchronize-assets.md

 :::

 ::: warning
-Don't forget to deal with errors, if the configuration file doesn't match the structure of the DAM or PIM asset.
+Don't forget to handle any error that may appear, if the configuration file doesn't match the structure of the DAM or PIM asset.
 :::

 ### Generate asset attribute values